ncatlab/nlab-content/pages/8/5/9/3/3958/content.md

 =--

-### Patching as Idempotent Splitting
+### Patching as idempotent splitting

-In an exercise of his 1973 Perugia lectures [[F. William Lawvere]] reported a somewhat surprising observation: In the case of [[smooth manifolds]] the process of piecing together the local data can be elegantly summed up as [[Karoubi envelope|splitting of idempotents]] in a category of open subsets of Euclidean spaces.
+In an exercise of his 1973 Perugia lectures [[F. William Lawvere]] reported a somewhat surprising observation:

+In the case of [[smooth manifolds]] the process of piecing together the local data can be elegantly summed up as [[Karoubi envelope|splitting of idempotents]] in a category of open subsets of Euclidean spaces.
 More precisely:

 Let $Man$ be the category of [[smooth manifolds]] and [[smooth maps]], where by a "smooth manifold", we mean a finite-dimensional, second-countable, Hausdorff, $C^\infty$ [[manifold]] without boundary.
 Let $i: Open \hookrightarrow Man$ be the [[full subcategory]] whose objects are the [[open subspaces]] of finite-dimensional [[Cartesian spaces]].